Flexible Substrate Solutions for Your Next Device

 Why Researchers Use Flexible Substrates

-Flexible substrates enable new device designs that rigid silicon or glass wafers cannot support.
-Researchers choose flexible materials for several reasons: they allow mechanical bending, reduce overall device weight, support large-area processing, and enable integration into clothing, medical patches, robotic skins, and other non-traditional platforms.
-Because these materials can handle thin-film deposition, printing, coating, and low-temperature processing, they are ideal for experimental and emerging technologies.
+Researchers choose flexible materials because they enable mechanical bending, reduce overall device weight, and support large-area processing (like roll-to-roll).
+Because these materials can handle thin-film deposition, printing, coating, and low-temperature processing, they are ideal for experimental technologies like electronic skin (e-skin).

 Common Types of Flexible Substrates

 Polymer Films (PET, PEN, PI): Lightweight, highly flexible, and cost-effective.
-Suitable for printed electronics, sensors, and flexible circuits.
+Suitable for printed electronics.

 |---|---|---|---|---|